donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ![Non Linkage System](./Resources/non_linkage_system.jpeg "Non Linkage System")

-If the rotating object consists of two line segments (noted as bar1 and bar2), the calculation becomes
+If the rotating object consists of two line segments noted as bar1 and bar2, and bar2 is somehow receiving extra air friction as if bar2 is having velocity $\overrightarrow{\omega}_{bar2}$,

+the calculation becomes

 ```math
 \displaylines{